 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term residents who experienced functional improvements, such as with activities of daily living.
+This is the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with ADL's generally correlates with superior rehabilitation services.

 - Henry County Health CenterCritical Access Hospitals 0.13 miles away407 S White St Mount Pleasant Iowa 52641Government - Local(319) 385-3141